-Are you thinking of taking your primary school aged child out of swimming classes or you already have?
+Are you thinking of taking your primary school-aged child out of swimming classes or you already have?
 Maybe your child has never done swimming lessons and you’re considering signing them up.
-Here’s some pretty compelling reasons from Aquabliss Frensham’s Centre Manager, Jason Nicholas about why getting them back into the water is a good idea.
+Here are some pretty compelling reasons from Aquabliss Frensham’s Centre Manager, Jason Nicholas about why getting them back into the water is a good idea.

 1 // Take advantage of improved motor skills

 Kids in their primary school years are a whole lot more coordinated than when they were toddlers splashing about.
 Now’s the time to take advantage of these vastly improved motor skills and make big leaps in the water.

 “The K-6 age group is what I refer to as the golden years when learning to swim,” says Jason.

 “These are the age groups that make big leaps in their swimming skills and ability as they become more comfortable in the aquatic environment.”

 Children’s motor skills and coordination are firmly embedded during these years which is one of the reasons why attending regular swim classes can be so beneficial.